ridhoperdana/buku-dongeng/README.md

 # Buku Dongeng

 This web based application is for learning purposes.
 I created this web app so that i can teach my son about animals and other things that has unique sound and pictures.
-Feel free to form to make your own version!
+Feel free to fork to make your own version!

 ## Features
 1. List of animals